My blog posts likely contain affiliate links, including for the Amazon Associates program.

-As I mentioned, October is the month where the seasons change from a short autumn to the long winter.
+As I mentioned, October is the month when the seasons change from a short autumn to a long winter.
 The beginning of October is much more like September: changing landscape colors and snow-free days.
 By the end of the month, you can expect snow on the ground across most of Alaska – or the drenching rainy season further south.

 While there’s a large variance between the beginning and end of the month, in October temperatures in Alaska range from an average low of 29°F (-2°C) to an average high of 41°F (15°C).

 Especially as the autumn carries on, it’s very possible to experience the winter’s first snow during your trip to Alaska in the fall.
 Even better, it won’t be frigidly cold, so you won’t have to bundle up quite as much to try these Alaskan winter experiences.
 Here are some activities to inspire you for the Alaskan winter without the cold temperatures in that season:

 - Viewing the Northern Lights – Did you know that September 21st is typically one of the best days of the year to see the aurora?
 That means that you have a great chance of seeing the northern lights in Alaska in the fall as the skies get darker each day.

 - Downhill/Cross-Country Skiing – Once there’s snow on the ground, those who love skiing and other snow sports can take full advantage of how much snow comes down each year!
 Whether you enjoy fresh powder at Alyeska resort or try your hand at cross-country skiing (or even skijoring with a few dogs pulling you!) there are plenty of runs and trails to choose from.